 💡 You can also add notes or a nickname to a saved place.

-5. Load GPX from device
+5. Load GPX files from your device

 You can load in preexisting files in the GPX format.
 Tap on ‘IMPORT GPX’ (also in the editor menu) to open the GPX library.
 Tap on the import arrow in the top-right corner of the screen to choose a file stored on your device.
 GPX files are automatically added to your library when they are imported or exported.

-6. Load GPX from cloud storage
+6. Load GPX files from cloud storage

 Sign into the app with your Google Account to keep your GPX files backed up with high-security cloud storage.
 Imported and exported files in your library and will be synchronised automatically.
 You can sign in on multiple devices to have your files easily accessible from anywhere.